 One of the five existing old stone houses in Batanes is The House of Estrella, more popularly known as House of Dakay.
 Luisa Estrella originally owned the house built in 1887.
 It is made of stone, lime, sand and corals.
 Like most of the other traditional houses in the province, its roof is thatched cogon and is replace every 25 to 30 years.
 It has wooden floor and narrow window.

-It is amazing how the house survived the deadly 8.3 magnitude earthquake in September 13, 1918 and all the strong winds and heavy rain that came to the island.
-While the other four has newer structures, House of Dakay is still in its original form, highlighting Ivana’s enduring culture and tradition.
+It is amazing how the house survived the deadly 8.3 magnitude earthquake on September 13, 1918, and all the strong winds and heavy rain that came to the island.
+While the other four have newer structures, House of Dakay is still in its original form, highlighting Ivana’s enduring culture and tradition.

 3. “I Love Batanes” Marker Just beside the House of Dakay is the “I Love Batanes” Marker where its backdrop is the province’s iconic old stone house.
 4. Honesty Coffee Shop

 A retired teacher named Elena Castano-Gabilo owns Honesty Coffee Shop.
 The store started operating on September 25, 1995.
-Aside from hot coffee, they now sells chips, cookies and also pasalubong goodies like, display item, key chains, t-shirts, bags and hats.
+Aside from hot coffee, they now sell chips, cookies and also pasalubong goodies like display items, key chains, t-shirts, bags, and hats.

 5. Old Spanish Bridge (Tuhel Spanish Bridge)